shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “Don’t worry, I got you.”
 She hid them under Muddy’s bunk.

 When Nephalie arrived with Mudrich, she was quite disgusted.
-“You pups really outdid yourself this time, huh?”
+“You pups really outdid yourselves this time, huh?”
 The deer girl walked in, rubbing her hoof hands together.
 “Might as well punch down the whole building while you’re at it.”

 “Can you fix it?”